Stop Walking on Eggshells is an help-manual for people who have a close relationship with a borderline person.

 You: no I don’t.
 Quite the opposite.
 I care about you that I want to work together to make a better relationship.
 But I also care and respect myself, which is why I’m bringing this up

-Or some other proper communications:
+And some more proper communications:

 You: There are no villains here, we just see things differently